enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 ![modal app alert user permission]({{site.baseurl}}/images/img_appdesign_permission.png) *Source: [Think with Google](https://www.thinkwithgoogle.com/marketing-resources/experience-design/chapter-6-usability-and-comprehension/)*

-For secondary alerts consider using non-modal notifications.
+For secondary alerts, consider using non-modal notifications.
 These allow your users to continue interacting with your app while a notification is presented.

 You might use these for status alerts like completed downloads, adding items to a shopping cart, and so on.